What is an ACH payment? The complete guide

 An ACH debit (also known as ACH withdrawal and sometimes referred to as an e-check) is a type of ACH transfer where funds are pulled from a bank account.

-This type of ACH payment is initiated by the recipient of the funds, who submits a payment request to the payor’sPayorAll transactions have at least two players–the payor is the one who’s paying, and the payee is the one who receives the payment. bank.
+This type of ACH payment is initiated by the recipient of the funds, who submits a payment request to the payor’s bank.

 Upon the account owner’s approval, which is typically given in advance, the money is deducted from their account and sent to the requesting party.

 ACH debit is typically used for recurring payments, like rent or utility bills.
-It’s convenient as the payeePayeeAll transactions have at least two players–the payor is the one who’s paying, and the payee is the one who receives the payment. can automatically charge the up-to-date sum each month, with no additional action needed by the payor.
+It is a convenient method for both parties, as the payee can charge the up-to-date payment amount each month, with no additional action needed by the payor.

 ACH credits

 An ACH credit is your more typical bank transfer where funds are pushed into a bank account.
-ACH credits are initiated by the payor and sent directly to the recipient’s bank account.
+ACH credits are initiated by the payor and sent to the recipient’s bank account.

-ACH credit is the most common type of ACH for business-to-business (B2B)Business-to-business (B2B)Business-to-business refers to operations done between businesses.
-B2B payments are transactions made between two businesses or companies. transactions, and it’s also used by Melio and other digital accounts payable (AP) tools.
+ACH credit is the most common type of ACH for business-to-business (B2B) transactions, and it’s also available through Melio and other digital accounts payable (AP) tools.

 The difference between ACH and wire transfers